app.loshadki

 Order of the rules

-After adding all rules, in the OpenIn Browsers Preferences you should see browsers and list of rules as in the screenshot below.
+After adding all rules, in the OpenIn Browsers Preferences you should see browsers and a list of rules as in the screenshot below.

-First rule will be executed only when Command is pressed, and if not, OpenIn will go to the next rule.
+The first rule will be executed only when Command is pressed, and if not, OpenIn will go to the next rule.

 Browsers with rules